Martyn Douglas Moxon

-Martyn Moxon is one of only 15 men to have scored more than 18,000 first-class runs for Yorkshire.
+Martyn Moxon is one of only 15 men to have surpassed 18,000 first-class runs for Yorkshire.

-The former opening batsman and county captain also played 10 Tests and eight one-day international matches for England prior to his move into coaching.
+The former opening batsman and county captain also played 10 Tests and eight one-day internationals for England prior to his move into coaching.

-Moxon scored nearly 30,000 runs in all forms of the game in his 18-year playing career, between 1980 and 1997, and he is now Yorkshire’s director of cricket, heading up the county’s backroom staff.
+Moxon scored nearly 30,000 runs across all formats in his 18-year playing career, between 1980 and 1997, and he is now Yorkshire’s director of cricket, heading up the county’s backroom staff.

 He played a significant part in the club’s County Championship title success in 2014, his first such crown as a player or a coach, before doing so again in 2015.

-His haul of 41 Yorkshire centuries in first-class cricket is bettered only Geoffrey Boycott post the Second World War, earning him a place amongst Yorkshire’s great players.
+That haul of 41 Yorkshire centuries in first-class cricket is bettered only Geoffrey Boycott post the Second World War, earning him a place amongst Yorkshire’s greats.

 His 116 remains the second highest score by a Yorkshire debutant, with wicketkeeper Paul Gibb scoring 157 on debut in 1935.

-He was on the Headingley coaching staff until 2001 before moving to Durham as the new first-team coach, spending six seasons in the North East and working closely with the likes of Steve Harmison, Paul Collingwood and now Yorkshire quick Liam Plunkett.
+He was on the Headingley coaching staff until 2001 before moving to Durham as first-team coach, spending six seasons in the North East before returning home.

-Moxon initially spent five seasons between 2007 and 2011 as the head of the first team before the aforementioned restructure came after Championship relegation.
+Moxon initially spent five seasons between 2007 and 2011 as Yorkshire’s first-team head coach before a restructure led to his current role.